Why choose us?

 WILL IT LOOK BAD IF I REFUSE TO GO TO MEDIATION?

-Mediation is always a voluntary process, although the courts can and will take a look at the conduct of both celebrations prior to and during the court procedures.
-A fundamental part of this conduct is revealing you have acted reasonably and tried alternate kinds of conflict resolution, such as family mediation and followed court procedures.
+Mediation is always a voluntary process, although the courts can and will take a look at the conduct of both parties prior to and during the court process.
+A fundamental part of this conduct is showing that you have acted reasonably and tried alternate kinds of conflict resolution, such as family mediation and followed court procedures.

-Conduct, including declining mediation without a great factor, can be taken into consideration when taking a look at the awarding of costs and, for financial conflicts, in the division of properties.
-If you don’t go to mediation, take a look listed below for more details about what takes place.
+Declining mediation without reason however may be taken into consideration when taking a look at the awarding of costs and, for financial conflicts, in the division of properties.

 BACKGROUND

-Since April 2014 it has been a legal requirement to go to a MIAM to help you think about the benefits of family mediation prior to you can send an application to the court for a kid plans or monetary order.
+Since April 2014 it has been a legal requirement to go to a MIAM (Mediation Information Assessment Meeting) to help you think about the benefits of family mediation prior to you can send an application to the court for child arrangements or monetary orders

 There reasons for this included, however were not restricted to: